sahirkalari/External-Bind9-resolver/README.md

-#H1 External-Bind9-resolver
+# H1 External-Bind9-resolver

-This repo document external DNS setup which is a replacement of Windows DNS with NLB
+External DNS provides a DNS resolution which is bypassed to the external websites such as google.com, redhat.com etc.